 Historic logging removed most of the original old growth forests.
-The majority of forests are less than 150 years old.
-Less than 2% of forests in Saanich contain old growth trees.
+The majority of forests are less than 100 years old.

 Natural areas cover 38.5% of Saanich.
 Collectively these provide a rich mosaic of habitats and ecosystem types, many of which are rare or unique.